ramarlina/som/README.md

 </p>
 <p>
 SOM uses competitive learning.
 For every example we present to the SOM, we improve only the group neurons that best represent that example.
-As we run through the whole dataset, the algorithm will make groups of neurons special in representing subsets of the data.
+As we run through the whole dataset, the algorithm will make groups of neurons specialize themselves in representing subsets of the data.
 </p>

 Libraries I am using: